deepset-ai/haystack-home/content/blog/announcing-studio/index.md

 ## Open Access: Start Using Studio Today!

 **deepset Studio is free and open to everyone!** [Sign up](https://landing.deepset.ai/deepset-studio-signup) today to start exploring and creating with Studio.
 Whether you’re building simple RAG workflows or architecting complex AI systems, Studio offers the tools you need to get started.
+Learn more about Studio on [deepset blog](https://www.deepset.ai/blog/introducing-deepset-studio-visual-ai-builder).

 **Need help or have feedback?** Join the dedicated `#deepset-studio` channel on our [Haystack Discord server](https://discord.com/invite/VBpFzsgRVF).
-Our team and community are here to assist and hear your thoughts. 🧡
+Our team and community are happy to hear your thoughts. 🧡